domingohui/google_foobar/README.md

-## My solution for the Google Foobar challenge so far
+## My solutions for the Google Foobar challenge so far

-Feel free to add questions by opening a PR!
+Feel free to improve my solutions or add new challenges by opening a PR!